Self-Validated Ensemble Models for Design of Experiments: SVEM

-Generalized bootstrapping typically uses random gamma-distributed weights \citep{Bose_U_Statistic_Book}.
-This is the method used in this paper.
-More specifically, we use exponential weights with mean 1.
-The weighting scheme first generates a set of $N$ (original data set size) random Uniform (0, 1) weights and then uses an inverse probability transform with the exponential distribution to generate the fractional weights.
-Equation \ref{eq_generate_wts} shows the computation of the weights, where $U[0,1]$ represents a uniform distribution on the interval (0, 1), and $F$ is the cumulative distribution function for an exponential distribution with mean 1.
+In SVEM the fractional weights are random draws from an exponential distribution with mean 1.
+The weighting scheme first generates a set of $N$ random uniform (0, 1) weights and then use the inverse probability transform with the exponential distribution is used to generate the fractional weights.
+Equation \ref{eq_generate_wts} illustrates the computation of the weights, where $U[0,1]$ represents a uniform distribution on the interval (0, 1), and $F$ is the cumulative distribution function for an exponential distribution with mean 1.

-The two sets of weights are assigned in pairs to the training and auto-validation partitions (see Table \ref{Tab:Table_Frac_Weights}).
-Figure \ref{fig:FWBbiplot} shows the typical inverse relationship between the training and validation weights that supports the auto-validation approach.
+The two sets of weights are assigned in pairs to the training and self-validation partitions (see the last column in Table \ref{Tab:Table_Frac_Weights}).
+This relationship is such that any given $w_{T,i}$ assigned randomly to a case in the training data will have a corresponding $w_{V,i}$ assigned to the same case in the \text{self-validation} data.
+Because of the way the weights are constructed, large values for any given $w_{T,i}$ will have small values for its corresponding $w_{V,i}$ and vice versa.
+This relationship is represented in Figure \ref{fig:FWBbiplot}, which shows the typical inverse relationship between the training and self-validation weights that supports the self-validation approach.

-Once the weights are assigned to the training and auto-validation partitions on a given iteration, a predictor selection algorithm is applied to the training data.
-The predictor selection algorithm then selects the model with the minimum mean squared prediction error (MSPE) on the auto-validation set.
-The chosen model is then stored for future inclusion in a final ensemble model.
-The process is repeated for a number of iterations, nBoot, specified by the user.
-Algorithim~\ref{algorithim} displays the steps for the SVEM analysis method where $\mathbf{M}_i$ represents the $i^{th}$ row in matrix

-For nBoot = M iterations, a matrix $\mathbf{M}_{nBoot,P+1}$ containing all of the fitted models and associated coefficient estimates is created for use in estimating the final ensemble model.
-If a specific predictor is not selected on an FWB iteration, then the associated coefficient value in $\mathbf{M}_{nBoot,P+1}$ is assigned a 0.
-This way, all $P+1$ possible model terms are accounted for on each iteration.
-Figure~\ref{fig:S_VEM_Diag} shows a schematic of the SVEM modeling process.
+Once the weights are assigned to the training and self-validation partitions, a model selection algorithm is applied to the training data.
+The model selection algorithm then selects the model with the minimum mean squared prediction error (MSPE) on the self-validation set.
+The process is repeated for a number of iterations, $nBoot$, specified by the user.
+At each iteration the chosen model is stored and the final model is computed by averaging the coefficients from each of the $nBoot$ models.
+For $nBoot$ iterations, a matrix $\mathbf{M}_{nBoot,P+1}$ containing all of the coefficient estimates is created to estimate the final ensemble model.
+If a specific predictor is not selected on an $nBoot$ iteration, then the associated coefficient value in $\mathbf{M}_{nBoot,P+1}$ is assigned a 0.
+Algorithm~\ref{algorithim} displays the steps of the SVEM where $\mathbf{M}_i$ represents the $i^{th}$ row in matrix $\mathbf{M}$ and Figure~\ref{fig:S_VEM_Diag} shows a schematic of SVEM modeling process.